Ida Forsyne: Career

-By the time she was back in the United States, she was in her thirties, her Russian dancing quickly went out of style. and Forsyne found it difficult to gain dance jobs.
-In addition to age, she believed her darker skintone was a barrier to employment, even in all-black shows, what she called "Black prejudice."
+In her 30s, Forsyne found it difficult to gain dance jobs.
+In addition to age, she believed her darker skintone was a barrier to employment, even in all-black shows, due to what she called "Black prejudice."
+For example, when Forsyne returned to New York City, she auditioned but was not hired at Harlem nightclubs such as the Cotton Club, Connie’s Inn, and the Nest because of their preference for light-skinned chorus girls.

 From 1920 to 1922, Forsyne worked as a personal maid, both onstage and off stage to vaudeville performer, Sophie Tucker.
 At the end of Tucker’s performances, Forsyne would come out as a dancer to drum up applause.
-New rules on the Keith Circuit prohibited Black performers to appear on stage with White performers unless they were in Blackface.
+New rules on the Keith Circuit prohibited Black performers to appear on stage with white performers unless they were in Blackface.
 Additionally no Black performer was allowed to watch the show.
-Tucker refused to have Forsyne perform in Blackface but did allow her to watch the show from the wings.
+Tucker refused to have Forsyne perform in Blackface but did allow her to watch the show from offstage.

 In 1924, she returned to the Theatre Owners Booking Association Black vaudeville circuit.
-On returning to New York, Forsyne auditioned but was not hired at Harlem nightclubs such as the Cotton Club, Connie’s Inn, and the Nest because of their preference for light-skinned chorus girls.
-She also did not approve of scantily-clad costumes.
 She traveled with Mamie Smith in 1924, Dusty Fletcher in 1925, and Bessie Smith in 1928.
 On the circuit with Bessie Smith she earned $35 a week and was able to reprise some of her Russian dances.
 She left in 1928 and vowed never to tour the South again.

-Although she quit dancing in the early 1930s and worked as a domestic servant and elevator operator, she did appear in a few films, including A Daughter of the Congo an Oscar Micheaux movie, Birthright in 1938, and the 1936 film, The Green Pastures.
+Forsyne retired from dancing in the early 1930s but stayed involved in the arts.
+Though she worked as a domestic servant and elevator operator, she also appeared in a few films, including A Daughter of the Congo an Oscar Micheaux movie, Birthright in 1938, and the 1936 film, The Green Pastures.
+In 1951, Forsyne assisted Ruthanna Boris in the choreography of the New York City Ballet’s "Cakewalk," by George Balanchine.
 There was a birthday tribute event to Forsyne in 1955, which allowed her to show off her dance skills in her seventies.
 In the 1960s, Forsyne was interviewed by oral historians of dance, Marshall Stearns and Jean Stearns.

-Contributions

-In 1951, Forsyne assisted Ruthanna Boris in the choreography of the New York City Ballet’s "Cakewalk," by George Balanchine.